Caregiving: Are You a Difficult Patient?

 You might be surprised to learn that “doctors consider 15 to 25% of their patient encounters difficult.
 Doctors with relatively high numbers of problematic patients were more likely to report that they had provided sub-optimal care or they expected to make future errors in their practice.”
 (1)

 The medical profession never predicted the need for greater communication and social skills to treat patients.
-After all, doctors practice medicine, not consult the etiquette recommendations of Miss Manners.
+After all, doctors practice medicine, not consult Miss Manners’ etiquette recommendations.

-Treating middle-aged caregivers and aging adults was and are rarely a thought.
-There are not enough physicians today interested in geriatric practice.
+Treating middle-aged caregivers and aging adults is not always considered a specialty.
+Not enough physicians today are interested in geriatric practice.
+Working with geriatricians can be extremely beneficial for older adults.

 We Need More Geriatricians Who Care about Aging Adults